Falklands tension: Argentina 'turns away' cruise ships

 A P&0 spokeswoman said: "Following its call at the Falkland Islands on Saturday February 25, the local port authorities have not permitted Adonia to berth at Ushuaia, Argentina, today."

 A member of staff at Princess Cruises said the incident would be an issue between the captain and the port authorities.

 But a spokesman for Argentina's Naval Prefecture said: "There were no problems with the port authority and there are no problems on board the ships."

 Argentinian press reported the incident marked the first time the authorities had enforced a law passed last August that prohibited British ships or vessels partly belonging to British companies docking in Argentina.

-Jane Archer, one of the passengers on board the Adonia, told the BBC: "It's simply the fact that we were in the Falklands.'No inkling'
+Jane Archer, one of the passengers on board the Adonia, told the BBC: "It's simply the fact that we were in the Falklands.